-The GB3 Championship will have a new feel about it in 2025, with a brand new car, a revised calendar and plenty of other changes to look forward to in the year ahaed.
+The new GB3 Championship season starts this weekend at Silverstone, and the series will have a new feel about it in 2025, with a brand new car, a revised calendar and plenty of other changes to look forward to in the year ahead.

 Here’s just some of the things we can’t wait for across the next few months: